Join our Deafblind Advisory Group

 Why join?

-- Receive e-newsletters and information such as Annual Reports, Accounts and event information
+- Receive key documents, including Annual Reports, Accounts and event information

-- Vote or nominate for Chair and Trustee elections
+- Vote in, stand for, or nominate others for Chair and Trustee elections, subject to the relevant membership and eligibility requirements

 Code of Conduct